 I closed my office door and checked the Gig Harbor phone book.
 He was an insurance agent and he had a Gig Harbor house address.
 Checking the Thomas Bros. map book indicated it fronted Puget Sound.

 I had no excuse to get away on Saturday and menstruation was due the weekend.
-Hubby was scheduled to go out of town Tuesday and Wednesday.
-Vixen would be purring Tuesday.
+Hubby was scheduled to go out of town on Tuesday and Wednesday.
+Cobra would be ready Tuesday.

 “Saturday’s difficult, how about Tuesday?”